HOME| BIO| CONTACT| INSTRUCTION| FAQ|TACTICS|SHEATH|CIPHER|HUMOR|FICTION

 If one has a 12” length of fishing line with a lead sinker attached to one’s Mildot Master®, as is recommended in their instructions, my advice is to tie the fishing line to your wrist so you don’t drop the device out of a window.
 Ignore the angle graduations printed on the front of the Mildot Master®.

 At the beginning of this review I said “Nothing on a rifle scope measures, or is calibrated in, yards or inches.”
 That is not entirely true.
 The Mark 4 by Leupold is available with dials calibrated in yards.
-They have two dials available: One for the Federal GM308M cartridge and one for the M118 military cartridge.1 Of course, a Mark 4 costs $2000, fully ten times the cost of the scope I recommend, the BSA 4-16× with an illuminated mil-dot reticule.
-But, since the Mark 4 is standard military issue and, more importantly, because military snipers always work in pairs so they don’t have to worry about taking their eyes off their target and/or dropping their device out of a window, the Mildot Master® actually works farely well for them.
+They have two dials available: One for the Federal GM308M cartridge and one for the M118 military cartridge.1 Of course, a Mark 4 costs $2000, fully ten times the cost of the scope I recommend, the Bushnell ET1040 Elite Tactical with an illuminated mil-dot reticule.
+But my new Mil-Dot One-Step can be had for any caliber of rifle, heavy machine gun or cannon, so it is actually much more versatile and far less expensive than a Mark 4 scope.